brandur/sorg/content/nanoglyphs-drafts/028-cool-tools.md

 Fast forward to today, the iPhone 13 pushes the 12'a already-tremendous battery life another 2.5 hours, and is a few orders of magnitude more powerful than my old MacBook.
 I'm still using a five-year old iPad Pro, but it's still _perfect_, with almost edge-to-edge screen and charged only once a week.
 Laptops were the final frontier in decent on-the-go battery, but Apple's M1 finally cracked that one too -- usable all day as long as you remember to plug the computer in overnight.

-The world may be more messed up than ever, and the very fabric of our civilization might be coming apart, but g'damn do we ever have some cool tools.
+The world is more messed up than ever, and the very fabric of our civilization might be coming apart, but g'damn do we ever have some cool tools.

 Until next week.